389ds/389ds.github.io/docs/389ds/howto/howto-walkthroughmultimasterssl.md

 At this point your 4 node LDAP environment should be set up properly.
 You can observe that your replication worked properly by clicking on each replication agreement and looking on the right page under status.
 You should see a date/time stamp and a message indicating that it succeeded.
 If you see an error here you have mis-configured something and should retrace your steps.
 Before redoing anything, make sure you try a 'Refresh' from the menu, sometimes it does not redraw properly.

-### Setting up SSL certs
+### Setting up TLS/SSL certs

-Skip this step if you don't plan on using SSL.
-Make sure you've followed the earlier steps for installing the SSL certs before continuing.
+Skip this step if you don't plan on using TLS/SSL.
+Make sure you've followed the earlier steps for installing the TLS/SSL certs before continuing.
 From the DS console, choose the Configuration tab, then choose Encryption from the tabs on the right.

-1) Click Enable SSL for this server
+1) Click Enable TLS/SSL for this server

 2) Choose 'Use this cipher...'
 You should see the cert you created under the certificate drop down menu